chlodrumond/monte/replit.md

 ## Overview

-Monte Academic Platform is a Flask-based web application designed as an academic platform with a mountaineering metaphor.
-The application features a minimalist design with a navy blue and gold color scheme, providing users with a homepage and login functionality.
-The platform is built using Flask as the backend framework with Bootstrap and custom CSS for the frontend.
+Monte Academic Platform is a comprehensive Django-based educational collaborative platform designed with a mountaineering metaphor.
+The application features a complete academic sharing system with user authentication, file uploads, rating system, and gamification through altitude points.
+Users can share educational materials, rate content, and climb virtual mountains based on their contributions to the academic community.

 ## User Preferences